-PHEIC, Investor Sentiment, Vaccination, and Stock Market: Experiment on COVID-19
+PHEIC, Investor Sentiment, Vaccination, and Stock Market: The Case Study on COVID-19

 Abstract

-The study aims to research the association among the PHEIC, investor sentiment, vaccination, and stock market using COVID-19 related data as the variables.
-The data includes seven variables from Mar 2021 to Oct 2022 and is analyzed by the VAR method through R programming.
-The results show a valid association and long-term co-integration relationship among the COVID-19 cases, investor sentiment, COVID-19 vaccination, and the stock market.
-During the impulse response function analysis, it was found that when the COVID-19 cases, investor sentiment, and COVID-19 vaccination respectively received the impulse, the rest variables showed rapid and significant response except the market turnover rate and market index return.
-This study contributes to the knowledge of behavior finance during the pandemic.
-The study takes most all the potential impact variables, determining the importance of investor sentiment and COVID-19 vaccination during the pandemic.
-This study enables investors and policymakers to better understand PHEIC for effective decision-making, risk management and sustainable protection.
+The study aims to research the association among the PHEIC, investor sentiment, vaccination, and stock market using case study on COVID-19.
+The data includes seven variables’ daily data from Mar 2021 to Oct 2022 in China and analyzed the association by co-integration test, the ARDL model, and the VAR model.
+Based on the co-integration test and ARDL model, the results show a significant long-term and short-term relationship among the COVID-19 cases, investor sentiment, COVID-19 vaccination, and the stock market.
+The impulse response function analysis found that when the COVID-19 cases, investor sentiment, and COVID-19 vaccination respectively received the impulse, the rest variables showed rapid and significant response in the initial periods but converge by the time except COVID-19 cases and vaccination seems long effect response.
+This study uses econometrics to analysis the association, which contributes to enrich the knowledge of behavior finance during the pandemic.
+And, the study takes most all the potential impact variables, determining the importance of investor sentiment and COVID-19 vaccination during the pandemic.
+This study enables investors and policymakers to better understand as COVID-19 as one kind of PHEIC for effective decision-making, risk management and sustainable protection on PHEIC.

 References